tokox/sio-tool/README.md

                        "a" of contest 100.
   st pull              Pull the latest codes of current problem into current
                        path.
-  st upgrade           Upgrade the "st" to the latest version from GitHub.
+  st stress-test abc   Stresstest a program with your solve, brute force solution and tests generator. st upgrade           Upgrade the "st" to the latest version from GitHub.

 File:
   st will save some data in some files: